What is CRO (Conversion Rate Optimization)

 Consider when a prospect visits your online store only to slow page loads, confusing navigation, and a difficult checkout.
 Without CRO, they’ll probably leave your site and buy from someone else.

-When you improve page load times, make navigation simple and get rid of unnecessary clicks in the checkout process, you make the entire experience more enjoyable, and that leads to more satisfaction and more conversions.
+When you improve page load times, make navigation simple, and get rid of unnecessary clicks in the checkout process, you make the entire experience more enjoyable, which leads to more satisfaction and more conversions.
+For actionable strategies, check our Conversion Rate Optimization Strategies post.

 Leverage the Audience Insights You Need